-Attested: Ptolemy 2,3,9 Κολανι(κ)α, a πολις of the Δαμνονιοι; RC Colanica
+Attested: Ptolemy 2,3,9 Κολανι(κ)α, a πολις of the Δαμνονιοι; Colanica at position 195 in the Ravenna Cosmography

 Where: Bar Hill Roman fort, the highest on the Antonine Wall, at NS70757593, up a bank overlooking the river Kelvin.